 OSAT members' interests in climbing and hiking inevitably lead to longer trips and bigger adventures.
 Here is a sampling of OSAT trip reports from years past:

-Most OSAT bike events are organized by avid and knowledgeable cyclists Mike and Jane P. If you'd like to get into some clean and sober pedaling, contact Mike by emailor phone him at 206 310 5763.
+Most OSAT bike events are organized by avid and knowledgeable cyclists Jane and Mike P. If you'd like to get into some clean and sober pedaling, contact Mike by email or phone him at 206 310 5763.

 A number of club social events are held periodically.
 These are opportunities to get to know fellow OSAT members in a context other than outdoor activities.
 Family and guests are always welcome.
-Check out the Events Calendarfor scheduling.
+Check out the OSAT Calendar for scheduling.

 Held annually in November, the OSAT Gratitude Dinner is the largest OSAT event of the year.
 The potluck is the official start of the holiday season for members, and legendary for plentiful excellent food!
 Slide shows, certificate presentations to glacier climbing course graduates, and lots and lots of formal and informal gratitude shared